America mourns John McCain, war hero and political icon - Journal du Cameroun

 Sarah Palin, whom McCain plucked from obscurity to become his 2008 White House running mate, described him as “a fighter, never afraid to stand for his beliefs.”

-McCain drew criticism from the left for giving a platform to Palin’s right-wing views, contributing to the rise of the Tea Party movement.
+McCain drew criticism from the left for giving a platform to Palin’s right-wing views, which contributed to the rise of the conservative Tea Party movement.

-But he also earned respect on the left for his steadfast opposition to torture and his push for immigration reform.
+But he also earned respect from liberals for his steadfast opposition to torture and his push for immigration reform.

 Top Senate Democrat Chuck Schumer said he would seek to rename a Senate building in his honor.